21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 12. Upright Row

-The upright row is a compound exercise that primarily targets the deltoid, trapezius, biceps, and upper back muscles.
+The upright row is a compound exercise primarily targeting the deltoid, trapezius, biceps, and upper back muscles.

-The use of upright rowing and shrugs can create powerful traps.
-You can use either a barbell, dumbbells, cable, and Smith Machine to perform Upright Rows.
+You can do it with barbell, dumbbells, cable, or Smith Machine to perform Upright Rows.

-Upright Rows can be done with both the narrow grips and the wider ones.
+Upright rows can also be performed with both narrow and wide grips.

 • The narrow grip focuses on the Trapezius.